-At the Nevada Painting Company we understand your struggle.
+At The Painting Company, we understand your struggle.
 Painting is often a large project which has the potential to put a serious dent in your monthly budget.
-Without a plan it is all but inevitable that you will get your estimations wrong, unless luck happens to be on your side.
+Without a plan, it is all but inevitable that you will get your estimations wrong unless luck happens to be on your side.
 The better option is to take accurate measurements of your painting surfaces and purchase your paint accordingly.

 Square Feet Measurements

 Measuring the square feet of a surface requires nothing more than a measuring tape and a simple mathematical calculation.
 The height and width of a wall will provide you with an essential measurement for buying paint, as you multiply one by the other to calculate square feet.

 There is also a simple method you can use to calculate the square footage of each wall in a room.
 When you measure the width, length, and height of a ceiling you have the foundation for your formulas for all the walls in the room.
 The calculations below are an example of how to measure the walls and ceiling in a room.

 First of all measure the width of a north or south-facing wall.
 Then measure your east or west-facing wall to get the length of the room.
 Lastly, measure the height of the room from the floor to the ceiling.
 You should end up with the following table and the letters representing your measurements:

 Width = X